03betulpehlivan/turinglab-betulpehlivan/REPORT.md

 - Generate GIF animations

 Initially, the terminal output was very simple, but later I tried to make it more readable and user-friendly.

+I also improved some terminal outputs to make simulation results easier to read during testing.

 ---